Introduction on Variables in shell scripting

 Examples of variables

-Let us have a look at examples of variables in shell scripting which will include both system variables and user-defined variables.
+Let us have a look at examples that will include both system variables and user-defined variables.

-- BASH=/bin/bash – This is a system variable that will tell the shell name in the LINUX environment.
+- BASH=/bin/bash – This is a system variable that will tell the LINUX environment’s shell name.

 - VAR=10 – This is a user-defined variable that is storing the integer value.